Skip to main content

 |

-Whether you source your tree from a U-pick farm or by foraging in a national forest, the family time, rosy cheeks and fresh evergreen scent wafting through your home will make the trek well worth it.
+Whether you source your tree from a U-cut farm or by foraging in a national forest (find details at the end of this article), the family time, rosy cheeks and fresh evergreen scent wafting through your home will make the trek well worth it.

-Important: Some farms require appointments and some don’t, so take note.
-We recommend double-checking the farm’s website or Facebook page before heading out, as availability can change day by day.
+Important: We recommend double-checking the farm’s website or Facebook page before heading out, as availability can change day by day.

 Serres Farm, Redmond

 Serres Farm is a small farm tucked away in Redmond, just off of Redmond–Fall City Road.
 Stay warm with a free hot beverage while searching the Christmas tree forest.
-Opening day is Nov.
-25, and the farm operates Friday–Sunday until trees sell out.
+Opening day for 2024 will be after Thanksgiving, and the farm operates Friday–Sunday until trees sell out.
 Call 425-868-3017 or check the farm’s Facebook page for updates.

 Mountain Creek Christmas Tree Farm, Snoqualmie

-A tree farm with a view, this longtime Christmas tree grower is located near the base of beautiful Mount Si.
-Appointments are required for U-cut trees now through Dec.
-5; after that the farm is open to all with no reservations needed, daily Dec.
-6–23, or until trees sell out.
+A farm with a view, this longtime Christmas tree farm is located near the base of beautiful Mount Si.
+Appointments are required for U-cut Christmas trees Nov.
+16 through Dec.
+1, 2024; after that the farm is open to all with no reservations needed, daily Dec.
+2–23, or until trees sell out.
 Book on the website; call 425-888-1770 with questions.

 Honeytree Farm, Auburn

-Grab some free hot cider or cocoa to warm your hands and then set off on your tree hunt!
+Grab some free hot cider or cocoa to warm your hands and then set off on your Christmas tree hunt!
 You will find plenty of options and variety on this 11-acre farm.
 When your mission is complete, grab a bag of kettle corn, check out the gift shop and get a candy cane from jolly ol’ Saint Nick himself!
 (Note that Santa is around weekends only.)
 Open daily starting Nov.
-25 and until precut trees are sold out (anticipated to be sometime after the second weekend in December).
-Get the shake-and-bale treatment for your tree for $2.
+29, 2024, until precut trees are sold out (anticipated to be sometime after the second weekend in December).
+Get the net-and-bale treatment for your tree for $2.
 Check the Facebook page for details and updates.

 Coates Christmas Trees, Auburn